 What Does PEO Mean in Workers Comp?

-PEO, or Professional Employer Organization, is a business arrangement where a PEO partners with a company to manage HR responsibilities, including workers’ compensation insurance.
-In this co-employment setup, the PEO handles the administration of workers’ comp for its client’s employees, often referred to as “worksite employees.”
-The workers’ compensation coverage provided by the PEO includes medical expenses, a portion of lost wages, employee rehabilitation, and even death benefits for employees who become injured or ill on the job.
-This setup offers businesses protection from lawsuits filed by injured employees under the exclusive remedy doctrine, which shields both the PEO and the client from liability.
+A Professional Employer Organization (PEO) is a collaborative arrangement where a business partners with a PEO to streamline HR functions, including managing workers’ compensation insurance.
+In this co-employment relationship, the PEO assumes administrative responsibilities for workers’ compensation coverage for the business’s employees, often called “worksite employees.”
+This includes handling medical expenses, a portion of lost wages, employee rehabilitation, and even death benefits for workplace injuries or illnesses.
+By leveraging a PEO workers’ comp program, businesses also gain protection under the exclusive remedy doctrine, which shields both the PEO and the client from liability in employee injury lawsuits.

 What is The Relationship Between PEOs and Insurance Carriers, and How Might Workers’ Compensation Coverage Differ for Businesses That Use PEOs?